heig-vd-dai-course/heig-vd-dai-course/07.01-java-tcp-and-udp-programming-(1-of-2)/01-course-material/README.md

 acknowledge the reception of a datagram and retransmit it if it was not received.

-What is offered by TCP has to be implemented by the application with UDP.
+What is offered by default with TCP has to be implemented by the application with UDP.

 In certain cases, reliability is not required.
 Some applications are tolerant to data loss.